 There was no university in Yukon when I graduated high school, so I had to pack my things and venture South.
 That’s how I ended up in Vancouver.

 After graduating with a bachelor’s in COGS with a focus on philosophy and informal logic, I wasn’t sure what direction I wanted to go in.
 I didn’t have the technical skills to code and didn’t want to spend more time in psychology labs.
-That’s when I decided to pursue a related field, but one that would be relevant in the current job market.
+That’s when I decided to pursue a related field.

-Since 2020, I’ve been enrolled in the Digital Strategy & Communications Management certificate program at the University of Toronto.
-The timing was perfect as COVID-19 forced classes to take place in a virtual environment and the program focuses entirely on virtual community management and social media.
+In 2020, I enrolled in the Digital Strategy & Communications Management certificate program at the University of Toronto.
+The timing was perfect as COVID-19 forced classes to take place in a virtual environment and the program focused entirely on virtual community management and social media.

 It might be a little much coming from someone who has studied philosophy, but you have to recognize it for being so succinct: